ilknarf/ilknarf.github.io/projects.markdown

 layout: page
 title: Projects
 ---
-Here are some the projects that I am/have been working on:
+Here are some of the projects that I am/have been working on:
 - [Grinnell Rent Assistance](http://github.com/grinnell-rent-assistance), an ongoing effort to coordinate rent assistance efforts in Grinnell in an efficient, discrete manner.
 - [Data-Vis](https://github.com/ilknarf/data-vis), visualizing quicksort using pycairo.
 - [Terravis](http://ilknarf.github.io/terravis), terrain-generation visualizations in React.